 Below is a list of upcoming ceremonies and general information regarding American National University Virtual Annual Graduation.

-June 12, 2021 – American National University Global Graduation
+May 21, 2022 – American National University & University of Fairfax Global Graduation

 Review your remaining credits and expected graduation date on your degree plan, which can be found in your student portal.
 Your course requirements must be completed before the date of the ceremony.